 The Plateau de Valensole:

 Short on time?
-Don’t miss The Plateau de Valensole which is the superstar of lavender fields in Provence.
+Don’t miss The Valensole Plateau which is the superstar of lavender fields in Provence.
 From Aix-en-Provence, take the Autoroute and exit at Manosque.
 Head east along the Route de Manosque (D6) towards Lavandes Angelvin.
 Before you reach the Lavandes Angelvin fields, you pass another lavender farm and stunning wheat fields.

 The distillery building, with the name Lavandes Angelvin displayed, signals that you have hit the jackpot of lavender fields in Provence.
 There is a parking area across from the fields The rows of lavender here stretch to the west, olive trees dot the horizon and the distant mountains round out the heavenly vista.